Skills in Demand Visa Subclass 482

 Streams

-This visa is comprised of tree streams: Short-Term stream, Medium-Term Tream and Labour Agreement Stream.
+This visa is comprised of tree streams: Core Skills stream, Specialist Skills stream and Labour Agreement Stream.

-The 482 visa (Short-Term Stream) allows an overseas workers to live in Australia, while working full-time for his or her sponsoring employer, in the nominated position up to 2 years or up to 4 if an International Trade Obligation (ITO) applies.
+The 482 visa (Short-Term Stream) allows an overseas workers to live in Australia, while working full-time for his or her sponsoring employer, in the nominated position up to 4 years or up to 5 if an employee is a Hong Kong passport holder.

 Requirements for Applicants